Chang-yeol/DRAMsim3_Rowhammer_PRA_CRA/README.md

 When rowhammer protection scheme is applied (by setting `-r` flag), ```src/rowhammer.cc``` generates a new trace file (on the same directory with the input trace file) with protection applied, e.g., ```trace_DDR3_8Gb_x16_1866_CRA_applied``` (without extension).
 The new trace file has additional traces with operation code ```NEI_ACT```, which stands for Neighbor Activation.

-This new operation is treated same as ```refresh``` in terms of energy consumption.
+This new operation is treated same as ```read``` in terms of latency and ```refresh``` in terms of energy consumption.
 After the new trace is generated, the simulator simulates it for the input cycles.
 While simulating, it calculates how many number of ```NEI_ACT``` operation is handled and how much enery did it consume.
 The result of the simulation can be checked in the files in the output directory (which can be defined by setting `-o` flag).

 The description assumes that we are still in the `build` directory. <br/>
 It is recommended to create `output` folder inside the `build` directory before running the simulator.